i-abdullahirshad/gamepadscheck/src/content/articles/use-a-ps3-controller-on-pc.md

 ### **Why it is harder than newer controllers**

-Windows handles modern gamepads through XInput, a fixed layout that guarantees buttons land where games expect.
+Windows handles modern gamepads through XInput, a fixed layout that guarantees buttons land where games expect—a standard that makes understanding the [XInput vs DirectInput](/xinput-vs-directinput/) distinction crucial for older hardware.
 Xbox controllers speak it natively.

 The DualShock 3 does not.
-It also does not report itself the way later PlayStation controllers do, which is why tools built for the DualShock 4 do not simply work with it.
+It also does not report itself the way later PlayStation controllers do, which is why tools built for the DualShock 4 (such as those configured in a standard [DS4Windows setup guide](/ds4windows-setup-guide/)) do not simply work with it.

 Connect one and Windows may detect a device, but games looking for a standard gamepad find nothing usable.
 You can see this yourself.
-Open a gamepad mapping test after connecting, and you will typically find a blank mapping field, meaning the controller is reporting a raw layout with no standard applied.
+Open a [button mapping test](/button-mapping-test/) after connecting, and you will typically find a blank mapping field, meaning the controller is reporting a raw layout with no standard applied.
 Games ignore that.

 So something has to translate it.
 That translation layer is the whole job.